 This could be the most dangerous thing in your house.
 OK, it probably isn’t, especially if you keep matches or firearms in the home.
 But hey, it’s a good headline.
 But let’s not dismiss the problem.
 Using electrical equipment the wrong way can create a fire hazard.
 And, as far as dangerous things go, that little chunk of plastic at the top of this article is surprisingly high on the list.

 Don’t dismiss the danger of the ground lift

-That doesn’t mean you should close your eyes to the problems created by the ground lifter (seen above) also called a NEMA cheater.
+Yes, there are other dangerous things in your home.
+That doesn’t mean you should close your eyes to the problems created by the ground lifter, also called a NEMA cheater.
 This little device, usually sold for under a dollar, lets you put a three-prong plug into a two-prong outlet.
 Most places have three pronged outlets but some extension cords don’t.
 So you use this little doo-hickey, and go on about your way.